yghugardare/yghugardare/README.md

 - 🔧 Additionally, I'm exploring the world of data engineering and eager to learn more about tools like Apache Spark and Apache Kafka.
 I'm excited about leveraging data pipelines and building scalable systems to solve complex data challenges.
 - 🌐 Currently seeking opportunities to contribute to open-source projects and be an active part of the developer community.
 I believe in the power of collaboration and the impact it can have on shaping innovative solutions.
 - 🏆 I'm proud of my recent project, Personal Portfolio, where I developed a front-end portfolio for myself to showcase my skills.
 You can check it out here:.
 - 📧 Want to embark on a coding adventure or exchange tales of programming mishaps?
-Shoot me an email at [your email address].
+Shoot me an email at yghugardare6@gmail.com.
 Let's brew some awesome code together!
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: "The best part about coding is when your code works and you feel like a wizard.
 The worst part is when it breaks and you feel like a muggle."